Fitch Affirms CNA's Ratings; Outlook Stable

 Strength (IFS)

-Rating Outlook for all ratings is Stable.
-A full list of ratings
+Outlook for all ratings is Stable.
+A full list of rating actions

 follows at the